TWiStErRob/PhilHackerBlogSource/content/post/why-dont-we-have-a-unit-test-recorder.md

 I'll be trying out these alternative approaches in the coming week.
 Hopefully, next time I'll have a working unit test recorder!

+### Notes

+1. In case its not obvious, this seems like an important question because unit-level tests can run much more quickly than functional UI tests, so they can actually serve as, to use Michael Feathers' metaphor, a "software vice" when we're refactoring or adding features.
+Having to wait 5+ minutes to know if you're changes have broken anything is way too long for functional UI tests to be useful feedback while programming.